Living Healthy: How It Benefits You

 Nutritional Diet

-Your body needs essential vitamins, minerals, proteins, and healthy fats to sustain overall health.
+Your body needs essential vitamins, minerals, proteins, and healthy fats to sustain health.
 Unfortunately, many people don’t eat right.
 As a result, obesity is on the rise.
 Living in an age where everything is instantaneous may prove convenient, but convenience is not always in your best interest.
 This applies to eating fast or processed foods due to time constraints.
-The answer is simple; make the best use of your time.
+The answer is simple: make the best use of your time.
 If you run all week and have little time to cook, prepare healthy meals ahead of time over the weekend.
 Your daily diet should include nutritional foods like fresh fruits and vegetables, lean meats or fish, whole grains, nuts, and healthy fats such as Omega-3s.

 Hydration